yliu401/Konosuba-Auto/README.md

 # Konosuba Automata
 Very simplistic program to automate repetitive gameplay in Konosuba: Fantastic Days.
+Only works for english verison.
 ![Logo](https://1x41wi4ekjc71rf2x7zbpt6azg-wpengine.netdna-ssl.com/wp-content/uploads/2020/06/107a97ca5bd4a571edcebec54a66fc32.jpg.webp)

 Auto-repeat app for Konosuba: Fantastic Days, detect's the "Next", "Repeat", and "Ok" buttons then clicks the buttons in the corresponding order to repeat the same stage.